 Teaching Vinyasa Yoga is not easy.
 In fact, it is more challenging than Hatha Yoga or Yin Yoga.
 Why is teaching Vinyasa Yoga challenging?
 Vinyasa Flow classes are dynamic practices in which we continuously move from pose to pose.
-Most postures are held for only a few breaths before we transition to the next pose.
+Most postures are held for only a few breaths before we make the transition to the next pose.
 As a teacher, you must be fluent in your instruction while also being quick in detecting and verbally or manually adjusting any misalignments.
-There a six main challenges and therefore six valuable tips on how to teach Vinyasa Yoga for all levels.
+There are six main challenges and therefore six valuable tips on how to teach Vinyasa Yoga for all levels.
 Read on to learn about how you can work on mastering them and becoming a skilled Vinyasa Yoga teacher.

 It is easy to become confused between the role of a teacher and the role of an instructor.
 An instructor is someone who simply provides or explains instructions about how to do an asana or exercise.
 Mostly an instructor will stand in front, during most of the class and demonstrate the asanas for students to follow.
 An instructor is more concerned with what to do and how to do it and will follow a set pattern, sequence, or instructions.
 A yoga teacher though is more concerned with helping each student meet his or her goals of coming to the yoga class.
 A yoga teacher walks around the class watching, helping, correcting, and adjusting students.
 You should make a clear choice about whom you wish to be.

 Of course, you can make it easier for yourself than that, and many teachers do, especially when they teach Vinyasa Yoga classes.
 They simply roll out their mat at the front of the classroom and practice along.
-In times of online classes this common and often the only way to teach yoga.
+In times of online classes, this is common and often the only way to teach yoga.
 But in live classes, you can provide so much more value than just demonstrating and guiding the class from your own mat.

 Therefore, we train our teachers to teach away from their own mat.
 As a teacher, you can only truly assist and help your students if you walk around and adjust your instructions and sequence to the needs and capabilities of your students.

 As discussed in the previous point, a teacher doesn’t use his class to do his own asana practice.
 Test your class sequences on yourself and practice them before you teach.
 This will help you to detect any illogical or too challenging transitions and will help you to remember the sequence when you teach.
-The more seasoned a teacher you are, lesser these practice rounds are necessary.
+The more seasoned a teacher you are, the lesser these practice rounds are necessary.
 But especially when you introduce a sequence, pose, or transition that you have not practiced yourself in a while, make sure to include it in your own personal practice.

 As a teacher, it is your responsibility to ensure a flow and build-up that keeps your students safe from strain or injury.
 For example, the Surya Namaskara A at the beginning of the class: Many teachers make the mistake to literally ‘jump into it’ right from the start.
 This can easily lead to common yoga injuries such as a torn hamstring or rotator cuff inflammation.

 An experienced teacher instead starts the class with some stabilization and mobilization exercises that prepare the body.
-From there, the experience Vinyasa Yoga teacher then builds up the Sun Salutations through an adapted Surya Namaskara A Flow (we call it Easy Surya Namaskara A).
+From there, the experienced Vinyasa Yoga teacher then builds up the Sun Salutations through an adapted Surya Namaskara A Flow (we call it Easy Surya Namaskara A).
 So instead of starting with the traditional version of the Sun Salutations, it is a good practice to first break it down into easier parts in order to, from there, build it up again.
 No matter the level of your students, I would always advise you to start with 3-4 Easy Surya Namaskara A before practicing the traditional and vigorous ‘full’ version.

 Similarly, allow yourself and your students to sometimes break the flow and do a short pose or transition ‘workshop’.
 So, occasionally, interrupt the steady flow of movement to explain important pointers concerning alignment and postural awareness.
 Remember, it is your job as the teacher to make sure that students do not overextend themselves and continue to listen to their bodies.